 We booked five nights in this city allowing plenty of time to enjoy this iconic park of Patagonia.
 Here is what we did not know—the trip from the city center to the national park is 2.5 hours one-way.
 So to get there and back takes about 5 hours!
 The bumpy, windy, gravel roads make the day trip feel exceptionally long.

 We were planning on spending much of the five days touring various aspects of the park.
 However, with the 5-hour round-trip commute, we only spent one day in the park (during our guided tour) and then used the rest of our days to explore Puerto Natales.

 Visiting Torres del Paine National Park

-We decided just to opt for a day trip into Torres del Paine National Park to drive to see the famous towers and other major sites.
+We decided just to opt for a day trip to Torres del Paine National Park to drive to see the famous towers and other major sites.
 We were picked up around 7:30 a.m. in a small van and explored Torres del Paine with about 18 others.
 The price did not include park admission or lunch so we brought sack lunches.
-Tour costs approximately USD 41 per person.
+The tour costs approximately USD 41 per person.

 It was a long day.
 We were dropped back off at our hostel around 8:00 p.m.
 However, we had a productive, scenic day in the heart of Patagonia and we were lucky enough to see the towers due to great weather.

 The only negatives were that we were often rushed at the scenic points, and at the end of the day, we were anxious to get out of the packed van after so many hours of driving on bumpy roads.
 It was the only logical way to see the park without camping or staying at an expensive hotel.

 Note, there is a fee to enter Torres del Paine National Park at USD 30 per person, although you can get your ticket stamped to enter again at no cost for the next two days.